icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 ## Delete a user

-To delete a user, you call the `deleteUser` method on the `userApi` and pass the id of the user to be deleted.
+To delete a user, you call the `delete` method on the `UserApi` and pass the id of the user to be deleted.

 <!-- file://code-samples/{{sdk}}/how-to/manage-users/index.mts snippet:Delete a user-->
 ```typescript